The Perfect Vacation at Sun Palm Beach Resort, Watamu

 Then there was this pretty lounge, complete with couches and books.
 I quickly grabbed myself a book and headed to the beach.

 It has two restaurants, a discotheque, a huge swimming pool, a tennis court.
 The resort can also plan tours and activities around Watamu.
 There is something for everyone the beach bum, the couple, the kids, the squad, and the adventure junkies.

 Every corner is tastefully decorated.
 With little shells almost everywhere.

 I don’t know about you but I could get used to this!

 I had such an amazing time in Watamu.
-I would definitely recommend it for someone in need of some R & R. If you’re looking for a vacation spot this Christmas and New Years season, do give Sun Palm a call(rooms are filling up pretty fast btw).
+I would definitely recommend it for someone in need of some R & R. If you’re looking for a vacation spot this Christmas and New Years’ season, do give Sun Palm a call.

-A huge thank you to the Sun Palm team for graciously hosting me, check out their website here.
+A huge thank you to the Sun Palm Beach Resort team for graciously hosting me, check out their website here.

 This post is a collaboration between VRClub Sun Palm Beach Resort and myself however all opinions voiced are my own.